denish10/TMS/README.md

 3. **Role-Based Access Control:** The implementation of separate interfaces for administrators and staff ensures that users only access relevant features, maintaining security and usability.

-4. **Comprehensive Dashboard Analytics:** Both admin and user dashboards provide real-time insights into tasks, leaves, and system activities, enabling data-driven decision-making.
+4. **Comprehensive Dashboard Analytics:** Both admin and user dashboards provide real-time insights into tasks and leaves, enabling data-driven decision-making.

-5. **Activity Logging:** The built-in activity logging system maintains a complete audit trail of all system activities, essential for security, compliance, and troubleshooting.

-6. **User-Friendly Interface:** The responsive design and intuitive navigation make the system accessible to users of all technical levels.
+5. **User-Friendly Interface:** The responsive design and intuitive navigation make the system accessible to users of all technical levels.

 ### System Benefits:

-- **For Organizations:** Improved task tracking, better resource allocation, streamlined leave management, and comprehensive activity monitoring.
+- **For Organizations:** Improved task tracking, better resource allocation, and streamlined leave management.
 - **For Administrators:** Centralized control, real-time statistics, efficient employee and department management, and quick decision-making tools.
 - **For Employees:** Easy task management, transparent leave process, personal dashboard insights, and user-friendly interface.